WRLC Handbook

 403 Personal Hours

-The WRLC provides paid medical leave to all eligible employees for periods of temporary absence due to medical conditions, illnesses or injuries.
-Eligible employees may use medical leave for an absence due to illness or injury of the employee, spouse, parents, and/or children.
+The WRLC provides paid medical leave to all eligible employees for periods of temporary absence due to medical conditions, (mental or physical) illnesses, or injuries.
+Eligible employees may use medical leave for an absence due to (mental or physical) illness or injury of the employee, spouse, parents, and/or children.
 Medical leave may also be used for doctor’s appointments of the employee, spouse, parents, and/or children if the employee's presence is required.
+Additional information about qualifying leave can be found at https://labor.maryland.gov/paidleave/paidleaveposter.shtml .

 Paid medical leave can be used in minimum increments of one hour.
 Employees taking advantage of flexible scheduling must use the equivalent of their regularly scheduled work day when charging medical leave.
 For example, for the 4-day week schedule, employees must charge 8.75 hours per day.